xia-lixun/Resume/README.md

 ## **Projects**
+* **_Tuning/Benchmark Samsung Galaxy Home AI Speaker_**(2018-2019)

+    * Algorithm tuning for KWS and ASR tasks
+    * Benchmark performances based on Samsung internal test standard and Amazon AVS
+    * Responsible for final performance and certifacation

+    This is my latest project for Samsung AI group.
+We are responsible for the microphone preprocessing algorithms for Galaxy Home AI speaker.
+Like Harman/Kardon Invoke, it consists of AEC/BF/BS/NR stages to enable far-field speech recognition, but with the focus on an upgraded multi-channel AEC (M-AEC) which allows for echo cancellation in multichannel playback scenario, given Galaxy Home's 6 tweeters and one woofer.
+We succeded in tuning the system to meet the global requirement as well as the AVS specification (v3.5.6).
+As usual my tooling capability also allows for such task completed with minimal people incolved --- only 2 in Suzhou Labotory for this project!

 * **_Universal AI Sound Product Test Software_**(2017-2018)

     * Automatic test of Automatic Speech Recgonition (ASR) and Keyword Spotting (KWS) performance of all AI products